View Source Basics

 Compose paths

-Path-closures can be composed together to create new path-closure, every path comosition macro is a binary operator.
-Some compositions are optimized to have generate one closure even if multiple closures are used.
+Path-closures can be composed together to create new path-closure, every path composition macro is a binary operator.
+Some compositions are optimized to generate one closure even if multiple closures are used.

 You can concat paths with Pathex.~>/2